Strings

 "\""

-If a string to enter into the interpreter as result we shall receive the same string.
-The string cannot represent something, except for itself.
-It is the same constant, as numbers and logic values:
+If string to enter into the interpreter as result we will receive the same string.
+The string cannot represent something, except itself.
+It is the same constant, as numbers and logical values:

 >"It is a string"